-The Company determined that its obligation to issue, and the Company's investors' right to purchase, additional shares of Series B convertible preferred stock pursuant to the Milestone Closing (see Note 1 and Note 5) represented a freestanding financial instrument (the "tranche liability").
+The Company determined that its obligation to issue, and the Company's investors' right to purchase, additional shares of Series B convertible preferred stock pursuant to the Milestone Closing (see Note 1 and Note 4) represented a freestanding financial instrument (the "tranche liability").
 The tranche liability was initially recorded at fair value.
-The proceeds from the sale of the convertible preferred stock were first allocated to the fair value of the tranche liability with the remaining proceeds from the sale of the convertible preferred stock allocated to the Series B convertible preferred stock.
-The tranche liability was remeasured at each reporting period and upon the exercise of the obligation, with gains and losses arising from subsequent changes in its fair value recognized in other income and expense in the condensed statements of operations and comprehensive loss.
+The proceeds from the sale of the convertible preferred stock were first allocated to the fair value of the tranche liability was remeasured at each reporting period and upon the exercise of the obligation, with gains and losses arising from subsequent changes in its fair value recognized in other income and expense in the condensed statements of operations.
 As discussed above in Note 1, the Milestone Closing occurred on June 17, 2021 and, as a result, the remaining value of the tranche liability was reclassified to convertible preferred stock on the condensed balance sheet.